Mesoscale two-sample testing for networks: Mesoscale testing methodology

 \subsubsection{Exponential family edge model with unknown dispersion}

-We now consider a modified class of tests for general exponential family edges with a single unknown dispersion parameter, $\phi_{ij} \equiv \phi$.
-Building off of classical results for GLMs, we suggest a rescaled statistic for testing $\mathcal{H}_{0,\mathcal{S}}$ based on an estimator of the dispersion parameter.
-In Section~\ref{sec:simulations}, we show that this statistic empirically controls type I error at the nominal level for the logistic link binary edge model with unknown dispersion.
+We now consider a general exponential family edges with a single unknown dispersion parameter, $\phi_{ij} \equiv \phi$.
+Building off of classical quasilikelihood results for GLMs, we propose a rescaled statistic for testing $\mathcal{H}_{0,\mathcal{S}}$ based on an estimator of the dispersion parameter.
+In our setting and notation, the classical consistent estimator of $\phi^2$ \citepbody{mccullagh83generalized} is given by

-Reusing the notation from Section~\ref{subsubsec:glm_test}, and assuming a correctly specified GLM, the asymptotic covariance of $\hat{\gamma}_2$ is scaled by a factor of $\phi^2$.
-Thus the usual Wald statistic can be corrected by rescaling the statistic by an estimator of $\phi^2$.
-For general exponential family distributions, \cite{mccullagh83generalized} suggest a consistent estimator of $\phi^2$.
-Translating to our setting and notation, they define